What is “Referential Matching?” A Primer.

 1. X-Ray—Organizations can gain an “X-Ray” of their EHR or EMPI technology using a cloud-based Referential Matching service.
 This X-Ray will give the organization insight into how many duplicate records are in the EHR or EMPI, and how many matches the EHR or EMPI has missed.
 It can also give insight into what kinds of data issues are causing the duplicate records and missed matches to occur.

-1. Inter-organizational interoperability—Referential Matching technology is the only patient matching technology that allows organizations to automatically discover common patients they share with each other, because each organization’s patients are matched to the same set of universal and unique reference identities.
-Because of this, it is also the only patient matching technology that can be used as a “cross-reference” for each organization’s unique patient identifiers—allowing providers to discover common patients even if one provider uses a fingerprint biometric to identify its patients, another uses an iris scan, and a third uses driver’s license numbers.
+1. Inter-organizational interoperability—Referential Matching technology is the only identity matching approach that allows organizations to automatically discover common patients they share with each other, because each organization’s patients are matched to the same set of universal and unique reference identities.
+Because of this, it is also the only identity matching technology that can be used as a “cross-reference” for each organization’s unique patient identifiers—allowing providers to discover common patients even if one provider uses a fingerprint biometric to identify its patients, another uses an iris scan, and a third uses driver’s license numbers.
 (This is all assuming, of course, that each organization already has the proper privacy, exchange, and patient consent agreements in place.)

 Does anyone currently use Referential Matching technology?